molamil-com/codethewave-framework/documentation.md

 #### input.maskers

 Returns an object with one or more PIXI.Texture instances.
+The available maskers are:

 * input.maskers.bbbbird1
 * input.maskers.botanicorganic1